tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-In this timer, `intervalRef` stores the interval ID without causing re-renders, while `startTimeRef` maintains the start time for accurate time calculations.
-The displayed time is state because changes should trigger re-renders.
+In this timer, `intervalRef` and `startTimeRef` store values without causing re-renders, while `time` is state because it affects the UI.

-### useRef for DOM manipulation {.unnumbered .unlisted}
+### useRef for DOM Manipulation

-Sometimes you need direct access to DOM elements for focus management, measuring dimensions, or integrating with third-party libraries that expect DOM nodes.
+Direct DOM access is sometimes necessary for focus management, measuring dimensions, or integrating with third-party libraries.

 ::: example